allenlooplee/open-piggy-legacy/README.md

      - Expect the call to the terminate function by the owner to be reverted.
      - Expect the call to the canWithdraw function by the beneficiary to be reverted.
      - Expect the call to the withdraw function by the beneficiary to be reverted.
+   - It should revert when non-owner terminates it.
+     - Expect the call to the terminate function to be reverted.
+     - Expect the isActive variable to be true.
+     - Expect the balance of the smart contract to be unchanged.

 ### Implementation Considerations